Adaptive Economic Model Predictive Control: Performance Guarantees for Nonlinear Systems

-Recently, we proposed an \emph{adaptive economic} MPC scheme that uses least-mean squares parameter adaptation and provides strong asymptotic and transient performance guarantees~\cite{degnerAdaptiveEconomicModel2024}.
-However, the approach is limited to open-loop stable linear systems, soft state constraints, and a assumes that the optimal steady-state is independent of the unknown model parameters.
+To maximize the closed-loop economic performance of uncertain systems, we recently proposed an \emph{adaptive economic} MPC scheme that uses least-mean squares parameter adaptation and provides strong asymptotic and transient performance guarantees~\cite{degnerAdaptiveEconomicModel2024}.
+However, the approach is limited to open-loop stable linear systems, soft state constraints, and assumes that the optimal steady-state is independent of the unknown model parameters.